chutney-testing/chutney-testing.github.io-legacy/docs/functions/network.md

-!!! note "Integer udpPortsRandomRange(int num, int range)"
+!!! note "SortedSet<Integer> udpPortsRandomRange(int num, int range)"

     Find the requested number of available UDP ports, each randomly selected from the range [minPort, maxPort].